 Sarah Lewan – Founder of E4’s Project Sunset Program

 Sarah is a college student about to graduate with her nursing degree who created Project Sunset and sold shirts on her campus to raise funds for mosquito nets.
 She traveled with one of our summer 2012 teams to Gabon and was able to participate in distribution of the nets she had purchased to villagers in need throughout Gabon.
 After her trip, E4 Project and Project Sunset collaborated to integrate the program with E4 Project.
 Sarah and Project Sunset have been a great addition to our team and over 2000 mosquito nets have been distributed for families in Gabon and DRC so far.
 She has traveled to Gabon 4 times since 2012 and continues with the distribution program.
-Her program has expanded to include successful malaria education programs in both the DRC, capital of Gabon and soon at Bongolo Hospital in the southern part of Gabon.
+Her program has expanded to include successful malaria education programs in both the DRC, the capital of Gabon and soon villages throughout Gabon.
 Sarah’s home church is Bridge Community Church in Troy, MI.